rerobots/hardshare/doc/pages/maint.md

 Unrecoverable errors during `INIT` or `TERMINATING` cause the deployment to be locked.
-This is shown as `lock-out: true` in the listing from `hardshare config -l`, e.g.,
+This is shown as `lock-out: true` in the listing from `hardshare list`, e.g.,

 ```